adibarbusoftlab/playgist/_posts/en/2023-10-02-android-update-upgrade.md

 Tap "Download and Install" to start checking for a new version of Android.
 <img alt="Start Android update" title="Start Android update" loading="lazy" class="article-image large-width-img" src="{{site.baseurl}}/assets/images/posts/en/update-android/android-software-update.jpg">

-If there's a newer version of Android available, a window will appear, allowing you to download the latest version.
+If there's a newer version available, a window will appear, allowing you to download the latest version.
 Click the 'Update' button and wait for the download to complete.

 Once the latest version of Android is downloaded, press the 'Install' button.

 Your device will eventually reboot and begin the installation process for the new Android version.

-## Methond 2: Manually update Android by connecting the phone or tablet to the computer via a data cable.
+## Methond 2: Manually update Android by connecting the phone or tablet to a computer via a data cable.

 If the phone or tablet cannot be used, preventing you from updating it using the previous method, or if there are new Android versions not detected by the system, you can update the device through a computer with device management software installed.

 Device management software is a unique program provided by each manufacturer, enabling you to connect your phone or tablet to your computer using a data cable.
-With this software, you can perform various tasks, including data backup, device restoration, file transfers, and Android updates.
+With this software, you can perform various tasks, including data backup, device restoration, file transfers, and Android update.

 To update Android using a Device Management Software follow the steps below.

-***1. Download the program and install it on your computer***:
+***1) Download the program and install it on your computer***:

 Visit the official website of the device manufacturer (Samsung, LG, Motorola, etc.) and navigate to the download section.